Early childhood education and care services have asked a number of questions about the National Quality Framework (NQF).

 Search this page:

-The Queensland and Australian Governments are committed to ensuring that service providers have the information they need to understand the requirements of the National Quality Framework (NQF).
-A range of products has been developed to support service providers, educators and families to understand the requirements of the NQF.
+A range of resources have been developed to support service providers, educators and families to understand the requirements of the NQF.
 Ongoing communication through stakeholder forums and electronic/hard copy updates will ensure that service providers are kept informed and are supported during the implementation process.

 Provisions are proposed for the Regulatory Authority to issue a service waiver or temporary waiver if a service provider is facing difficulty meeting the staffing or physical environment requirements under the National Quality Framework.
 The circumstances under which these provisions may apply are yet to be determined.